stong/httpsocks/README.md

 # httpsocks

-A fast HTTP-to-SOCKS reverse proxy
+A fast HTTP-via-SOCKS reverse proxy

 ```
 Usage of httpsocks: